Sydney-Informatics-Hub/training.artemis.python/_episodes/01-intro.md

 * rendering video frames in computer animation
 * proof-of-work systems used in cryptocurrency

-### Coarse-grained parallel:
-Requires occasional communication between processors

-### Fine-grained parallel:
+### Coarse/Fine-grained parallel:
-Requires frequent communication between processors
+Requires occasional or frequent communication between processors

 * finite difference time-stepping on parallel grid
 * domain decomposition modeling for finite element method

 Let's get started with some examples....